mlrun/mlrun/docs/feature-store/online-access-serving.md

                     new_vec.append(v)
             feature_vectors.append(new_vec)

-        # Set the final feature vector as our inputs
+        # Set the final feature vector as the inputs
         # to pass to the predict function
         body['inputs'] = feature_vectors
         return body